JasonFinney/ClassActivities/week-8/day-1/Activities/02-SequelizeQuestions/Unsolved/Sequelize_Instructions.md

   ```
   	- Answer: What is Sequelize?

+	Sequelize is a promise-based ORM for Node.js v4 and up.
+It supports the dialects PostgreSQL, MySQL, SQLite and MSSQL and features solid transaction support, relations, read replication and more.

   	- Answer: What advantages does it offer?

+	Sequelize allows you to make use pre build orms into your apps, saves time and hair (that you won't pull out)
+	Gives you a simple way to write the queries, restrict things, validate things

   	- Answer: How do I install it?
 How do I incorporate it into my app?

+	// Using NPM
+	$ npm install --save sequelize
+	# And one of the following:
+	$ npm install --save pg pg-hstore
+	$ npm install --save mysql2
+	$ npm install --save sqlite3
+	$ npm install --save tedious // MSSQL

   	- Answer: What the heck is a Sequelize model?
 What role will it play?

+	javascript object that represents you tables
+	models are templetes for data querys

   	- Answer: Let's say I have the below table in MySQL.